mohammadhashim135/Java-WarmUp/README.md

 ### 2. **Quick-Recap** 📚
 - This folder is for **simpler concepts** in Java, with explanations at the top of each file.
-- It's a quick reference for **fundamental topics** like loops, arrays,exception,applet,swings,etc...
+- It's a quick reference for **fundamental topics** like loops,constructors, arrays,exception,applet,swings,etc...
 ---
 ### File Structure: 📂